 While this particular subgenre frequently has a political or social message attached to it going all the way back to the original’s “Red Scare” subtext, The Changed really never makes an explicit comparison between the aliens and any particular group or political affiliation.
 You can as easily take them to be the “woke left” trying to radically cancel anyone who isn’t like them or the “right-wing hive mind” willing to believe and act on outlandish conspiracies based on who retweeted them.

-While the lack of effects and action scenes may turn off some viewers and it could use a stronger ending.
+The lack of effects and action scenes may turn off some viewers and it could use a stronger ending.
 But there’s enough atmosphere and general creepiness to make The Changed worth watching.